Georgetown in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Erected 1984 by The Delaware State Archives.
 (Marker Number SC-101.)

 Topics and series.
-This historical marker is listed in this topic list: Churches & Religion.
-In addition, it is included in the Delaware Public Archives series list.
+This historical marker is listed in this topic list: Religion & Religious Structures.
+In addition, it is included in the Delaware Public Archives, and the National Register of Historic Places (NRHP) series lists.
 A significant historical month for this entry is June 1809.

 Regarding St. Paul's Protestant Episcopal Church.
 National Register of Historic Places: